-DHP contribution
+DHP's contribution

-The majority of climate gas emissions in the world are energy related.
-Hence, increasing the production of energy from renewable sources is critical in order to reach global emissions targets.
-Further, electrification based on renewable energy is a key element to combat climate change.
+The majority of global greenhouse gas emissions are energyrelated.
+This means that it is critical to increase the production of energy from climate-friendly renewable sources in order to reach global emissions targets.
+Furthermore, electrification based on renewable energy is a key element to combat climate change.
 DHP is part of the solution for a clean energy world.
 DHP is committed growing solely within renewable energy technologies.